 Federal Grand Juries v.
 State Grand Juries

-In Federal Court, the 5thAmendment to the U.S. Constitution requires that persons accused of a felony (a crime that can be punished by more than a year in prison) must be charged by a Grand Jury Indictment, unless the person voluntarily waives that right.
+In Federal Court, the 5thAmendment to the U.S. Constitution requires that persons accused of a felony (a crime that can be punished by more than a year in prison) must be charged by a Federal Grand Jury Indictment unless the person voluntarily waives that right.
 In Florida Courts, the Florida Constitution requires only that those persons accused of a capital crime (a crime punishable by death) must be charged by a Grand Jury Indictment.

 In both the Federal and Florida systems, when the charges don’t require an indictment, the prosecutor can charge the case in a document called an information.

 The Federal Government Has Extensive Resources

 Cases in federal court are investigated by agencies such as the FBI, DEA, Homeland Security, and Secret Service.
 These agencies, along with the United States Department of Justice, have large budgets, and essentially limitless resources with which to investigate alleged criminal activity.
 State agencies, on the other hand, generally have fewer resources at the disposal to investigate alleged criminal activity.

 Are The Rules of Criminal Procedure In Federal Court Different than the Rules in Florida State Courts?